-- You must bleed off any oxygen pressure between the tank and the regulator before you can move the conserver to another tank. - Once the pressure is low or zero, you should be able to hand loosen the thumb screw enough to remove it from the tank's stem.

-Never force a Conservation Regulator off a tank with plyers or Vise grips.
+- You must bleed off any oxygen pressure between the tank and the regulator before you can move the conserver to another tank. - Once the pressure is low or zero, you should be able to hand loosen the thumb screw enough to remove it from the tank's stem. - Never force a Conservation Regulator off a tank with plyers or Vise grips.
 This can damage the conserver and risk possible injury.
 Always double check the pressure gauge is zero before attempting to remove any type of regulator.
-If it can not easily be removed call the office at 1-888-450-6676.
+If it cannot easily be removed call the office: - Texas Patients: 1 (888) 450-6676 - Arizona and California Patients: 1 (833) 986-4267